Abisogun Kokumo

 Q. Can I still receive special education if I am in functional literacy?

 A. Yes.
-Special education services can be provided as long as the student does not have a high school diploma.
+Special Education services can be provided if the student does not have a high school diploma.